urossm/3D-Pose-Estimation/readme.md

 ## Usage and Features

-- **SOURCE FILES**: Download source files from my Google Drive because it was too large for GitHub (https://drive.google.com/drive/folders/13LgNRNZ5iUbON0s7Uxzq4yXxqST7OSD1?usp=sharing)
+- **SOURCE FILES**: Download source files from my Google Drive because it was too large for GitHub and put it in the root folder of the project (https://drive.google.com/drive/folders/13LgNRNZ5iUbON0s7Uxzq4yXxqST7OSD1?usp=sharing)
 - **Camera Calibration**: Calibrate camera and export intrinsix matrix in YAML file
 - **Video Lens Undistortion**: Undistort lens curvature in video from camera calibration files
 - **Camera Extrinsic Matrix**: Detect camera position in 3D space and export extrinsic matrix in YAML file